YuraAAA/android-develop-utils/readme.md

 #### Common async task

-Library provide easy access to async operation with callback out of box.
+Library provides easy access to async operations with callback out of box.

-For use this functionality create your own class and extend CommonAsyncTask<ReturnType>.
+For using this functionality, create your own class and extend CommonAsyncTask<ReturnType>.

 ```
 public class AsyncUUIDGenerator extends CommonAsyncTask<UUID> {